-The Board is of the view that the Group's risk management and internal control systems is in place and is adequate and sufficient to provide reasonable assurance that the risks faced by the Group are under control and have not resulted in material losses incurred by the Group for the financial year ended 31 December 2016.
+The Board is of the view that there is no significant breakdown or weaknesses in the current system of internal controls of the Group that have resulted in material losses incurred by the Group for the financial year ended 31 December 2015.
 The Board and the Management will continue to take necessary measures and ongoing commitment to strengthen and improve its internal control environment and processes.